 Do I need a MagicBand?

 No, physical tickets offer the same functionality as MagicBands.
 But you may find that MagicBands are more convenient for entering the parks and FastPass+ queues and having photos taken by PhotoPass photographers since you don't have to fumble in a backpack or pocket for tickets.
-Additionally, guests wearing MagicBands will find that their on-ride photos and videos at select attractions are automagically uploaded to their My Disney Experience accounts.
-(Guests without MagicBands would need to touch their ticket to the RFID readers at the ride photo area to associate their photos to their account.)
+You also get all of the benefits mentioned above!

 How do I get a MagicBand?

 If you are staying at a Walt Disney World Resort, all members of your party will be given MagicBands free of charge.
-Depending on how far in advance you book your resort stay, you will have the option of choosing the colors of your bands and have them shipped to you (not available in all countries).
+Depending on how far in advance you book your resort stay, you will have the option of choosing the colors of your bands and having them shipped to you (not available in all countries).
 These will be personalized with each party member's name, and you can also choose to upgrade to certain themes for a minimal charge.
 As we mentioned earlier, your MagicBand serves as your room key and can be used to make purchases at the resort during your hotel stay.
 Guests using Disney's Magical Express transportation will also use them at check-in, so you shouldn't put them in your checked baggage if you are flying to Orlando.

-If you are not staying at a resort, you have the option of purchasing the bands in the park for $12.95 + tax or online.
+If you are not staying at a resort, you have the option of purchasing the bands starting at $12.99 + tax or online.
 You no longer have to link your MagicBand in the park now, so you can purchase bands as gifts or to use later.